Prdevoney/POOSD-PodcastBook-Web/README.md

   ## React App
-  To develop locally go to the client directory and start the development server with:
+  To develop locally: go to the client directory and start the development server with:
   ```
   cd client
   npm start